Vadim Kirpichenko: Overseas postings

 In December 1958 he accompanied Nasser on his visit to the Soviet Union, and acted as a translator during Nasser's meetings with Nikita Khrushchev.
-Kirpichenko was also one of the diplomats involved in the establishment of diplomatic relations with Yemen.
+Kirpichenko was also one of the diplomats involved in the establishment of diplomatic relations with North Yemen.
 He did this by cultivating a friendship with Crown Prince Muhammad al-Badr, that was close enough that the Prince reportedly refused to visit London in 1957 without Kirpichenko at his side.
 Kirpichenko returned to the Soviet Union in 1960 and spent two years working with the KGB's central organisation, before moving to Tunisia as resident in February 1962.
 Here he was tasked with maintaining contacts with the Provisional Government of the Algerian Republic, the political arm of the National Liberation Front during the Algerian War.
 This posting lasted until August 1964.

 Returning once more to the Soviet Union, he spent between 1964 and 1967 with the central organisation.
 In 1967 he was appointed head of the African Department of the First Chief Directorate, holding this position until 1970.
 During this time he made visits to Syria, Yemen, Ethiopia, Angola, Libya, Algeria and Tunisia.
 Kirpichenko returned to Egypt in 1970, becoming foreign intelligence resident there until 1974.
 He was in post during the Yom Kippur War between Egypt and Israel in 1973, and subsequently warned Soviet leaders that Egyptian president Anwar Sadat was planning to reorient Egyptian foreign policy away from the Soviet Union and towards the United States, having learnt that Sadat had been in secret communication with US President Richard Nixon.
 This view was at odds with the general opinion of Soviet leaders, who considered Sadat a loyal friend of the Soviet Union, and successor to Nasser's political legacy.
 Subsequent developments were to vindicate Kirpichenko.
 As with the Suez Crisis, there were suspicions in Western capitals that the Soviet Union was behind Egypt's actions.
 Kirpichenko instead argued that the Soviet Union had tried to prevent an Egyptian offensive that risked destabilising the region.
-He was promoted to Major General in 1973, and to General Lieutenant in 1980.
+He was promoted to major general in 1973, and to Lieutenant general in 1980.

 His good service brought him to the attention of Yuri Andropov, chairman of the KGB, and in 1974 he was appointed deputy head of the First Chief Directorate and led Department "S", illegal KGB intelligence gathering, where he spent the next five years.
-In 1979 Kirpichenko became First Deputy Head of the First Chief Directorate, and would hold this position until 1991.
+In 1979 Kirpichenko became first deputy head of the First Chief Directorate, and would hold this position until 1991.